 Although there are lots of options for hosting Nigerian websites, we cannot recommend most of the local Nigerian hosts.
 They are simply too slow for the demands of a local or global audience.

 Bitcatcha therefore recommends the reliability and unmatched performance of international hosting options.
-HostGator Cloud is the fastest and most reliable, by far, and it’s our top pick.
-SiteGround and InMotion offer a powerful, affordable alternative, while QServers is the only acceptable local host.
+SiteGround is the most reliable, by far, and it’s our top pick while Hostinger offers a powerful, affordable alternative.